transloadit/uppy/website/src/docs/stores.md

 #### `opts.selector`

-If you'd rather not store the Uppy state under the `state.uppy` key at all, use the `selector` option to the `ReduxStore` constructor to tell it where to find state instead:
+If you’d rather not store the Uppy state under the `state.uppy` key at all, use the `selector` option to the `ReduxStore` constructor to tell it where to find state instead:

 ```js
 const uppy = new Uppy({